Sausage Pasta Bake – Spicy and Creamy

 Complete the meal by serving this with crusty bread or a homemade rosemary focaccia.
 For a side salad, you can simply opt for arugula with shavings of parmesan, olive oil and freshly squeezed lemon.

 Looking for dessert?
-To complete your Italian feast why not serve up an authentic Tiramisu, panna cotta or our super speedy No churn Stracciatella Gelato, Buon Appetito!
+Why not try our authentic Tiramisu (a reader favourite), panna cotta or our super speedy No-churn Stracciatella Gelato, Buon Appetito!

-• Vegetarian option - Try replacing the sausages with zucchini, sun-dried tomatoes or eggplant (aubergine) for a veggie version.
+• Vegetarian option – Try replacing the sausages with mushrooms, sun-dried tomatoes or eggplant (aubergine) for a veggie version.

 How long will leftovers last?